Our Passion

 2023

-In February, after extensive and challenging research, we travel to South Africa for the first time, meaning we have now shot on six of the world’s seven continents.
-Production started with the maize harvest and a visit to large cattle farmers east of Johannesburg.
-The trip then took us crisscrossing the country to Cape Town.
-More visits will have to follow to complete the documentary “Harvest Time in South Africa”.
+In February, after extensive and challenging research, we travelled to South Africa for the first time and have now filmed on six of the seven continents.
+Production began with the corn harvest and a visit to large cattle ranchers east of Johannesburg.
+The journey then took us criss-crossing the country to Cape Town.
+However, two more visits were necessary to complete the three-part film series ‘Adventure South Africa’.
+In the end, we travelled over 8,000 kilometres through the most important regions of the country for the films!